angus-mackenzie/ASD-Notes/ASD04.md

     * Users may actually use only 20% or less of the product
     * Many projects start with a bloated scope
         * No-one is sure at the outset which 20% they will use
-    * It is impossible to think of everything, things change, and things are understood differently.
+    * It is impossible to think of everything, things change, and things are understood differently
 * Agile development assumes that requirements emerge and evolve
     * However much analysis and design you do, you cannot really know what you want until you see and use the software
     * In the time spent analysing and reviewing requirements and designing a solution, external conditions could change